DimitriGugava/GitHub-user-search-app/README.md

 - [Author](#author)

 ## Overview
 I made this project in ReactJS.
 I used mobile first approach.
 It took me around 3 hours.
+The data is fetched from GitHub API.
+It contains actual users data.
 ### The challenge

 Users should be able to: